drop-games/eb-docs/docs/Governance.md

 ## \$SPR Voting

 Currently the main stakeholders in the DAO are \$SPR owners, and they are voting in council members to represent their interests.
 All of their votes are counted in **quadratically**.
 This means that the real voting power of each voter equals square root of their **total** $SPR balance (i.e. wallet balance, staked and locked $SPR), this is done to make the elections democratic as it gets and to limit 'whale' influence on the outcome of elections.
-Tokenholders are incentivised to vote in elections with additional rewards like **NFT loot crate** drops, as well as they have option to delegate their voting power to some other tokenholder.
+Tokenholders are incentivized to vote in elections with additional rewards like **NFT loot crate** drops, as well as they have option to delegate their voting power to some other tokenholder.
-\$SPR has to be in the wallet for 1 month until it will be elegible for voting as a way to lessen the possible hostile voting attacks.
+\$SPR has to be in the wallet for 1 month until it will be eligible for voting as a way to lessen the possible hostile voting attacks.

 Another way for $SPR holders to influence where the project is going is by voting for **community created NFTs** that will be included in the game.
 The incentive for the voters to choose the best art pieces is a **higher drop rate** in loot crates and/or **portion of fees** from the sales of this NFT.